-This exclusive wine club not only offers premium wines that rank 90 points or greater on trusted wine scales that include Wine Spectator and Robert Parker, but wines that also get excellent reviews from our own team of qualified wine experts and are considered the best on the market by most consumers.
+This exclusive 90 plus wine club not only offers premium collector series wines that rank 90 points or greater on trusted wine scales, including Wine Spectator and Robert Parker, but wines that also get excellent reviews from our own team of qualified wine experts and are considered the best on the market by most consumers.

-Join our club and get great wine delivered to your home on a regular basis!
+Join our 90 Cellars Wine Club and get great wine delivered to your home on a regular basis!
 It is also one of the best gifts you can give to a wine lover.

 Your Wine Subscription Includes:

-- 2 bottles of the very best hand-selected, handcrafted 90+ point wine from both the USA (especially from California – from Napa Valley or Sonoma Coast, for example) and other countries in the world (like France, Italy, or New Zealand)
+- 2 bottles of the very best hand-selected, handcrafted 90+ point wine from both the USA (especially from California – from Napa Valley or Sonoma Coast) and other countries in the world (like France, Italy, or New Zealand)

-- Free ground shipping directly to your doorstep, a friend, family member, or client
+- Free ground shipping on all wine club shipments directly to your doorstep, a friend, family member, or client

 - A huge variety of products appreciated in the wine business – even the most demanding palate should be satisfied